 What about a tetanus shot?

-Tetanus toxoid is the tetanus shot most of us have had at one time or another.
+Tetanus toxoid is the tetanus shot most of us (humans) have had at one time or another.
 It is a vaccine against the tetanus toxin and it is part of our own human vaccination set.
 Because dogs are much more resistant to tetanus than humans, regular vaccination against tetanus is not recommended for them.

-I’ll end this topic by saying that luckily this is not a common occurrence; I have only witnessed one case of this in my 10 years of practice.
-However, the potential does exist and it is always good to have this kind of knowledge sitting on the back burners of our brains… you never know what kind of medical mischief our pets will get in to!
+Luckily tatanus is not a common occurrence for dogs.
+However, the potential does exist and it is always good to have this knowledge… you never know what kind of medical mischief our dogs will get in to!